Menai Bridge Tigers F.C.: History

 The history of football clubs playing in Menai Bridge sees teams playing in the various leagues operating in North Wales, as well as clubs being formed and folding with considerable gaps of clubs playing in leagues.

 Football in the town of Menai Bridge can be traced back as early as 1878, when The North Wales Express reported on a Christmas Day football match between the Menai Football Club and Blue Star, with the latter winning by 3 goals (plus one disputed) to one.

 First league appearances

 In 1897, the Menai Bridge Football Club unanimously resolved to join the proposed Anglesey League and finished the 1897–98 season as league champions, before joining the North Wales Coast League for the 1898–99 season, where they finished bottom of the league.
-Records show Menai Bridge Tigers featuring in Division Two of the same league from 1909–10 until the outbreak of World War One.
+Records show Menai Bridge Tigers featuring in Division Two of the same league from 1909 to 1910 until the outbreak of World War One.